QuantEcon/lecture-python-intro/lectures/inequality.md

 gini_all.plot(kind="hist", title="Gini coefficient");
 ```

-Therefore we can see that across 50 years of data and all countries the measure only varies between 20 and 65.
+Therefore we can see that across 50 years of data and all countries (including low and high income countries) the measure only varies between 20 and 65.

 This variation would be even smaller for the subset of wealthy countries, so let us zoom in a little on the US data and add some trendlines.